ClockworkEJD/ares-eshtraits-plugin/README.md

 ## Overview

+PLEASE NOTE: I am no longer actively maintaining this plugin as I am no longer running an Ares game or keeping up with current patches.
+It was last known to work with version 1.4.0 successfully.

 This plugin creates a series of commands for setting Powers, Skills, Advantages, and Flaws on characters.
 It also contains instructions on integrating these into the web portal and character generation.

 ![Web Portal](https://github.com/ClockworkEJD/ares-eshtraits-plugin/blob/master/images/ESHTraits.jpg)